 The even stranger thing is that others see this warning even though they’re at the same location, on the same computer.
 LastPass also shows ridiculous locations, and it continues to prompt users with such messages.

-How can I fix LastPass does not recognize this device?
+What can I do if LastPass does not recognize this device?

 Therefore, if you have added a security email address to your account, you should better check that inbox first.
 If you don’t have such an email, all notifications should go to your primary address.

 2. Add LastPass to your email filter’s whitelist